Properties and baroclinic instability of stratified thermal upper-ocean flow: The IL QG

 \section{The IL$^{(0,1)}$QG}

 Let $\mathbf x = (x,y)$ denote position on a periodic zonal domain $\mathscr D = \mathbb R/L\mathbb Z \times [0,W]$ of the $\beta$ plane.
 That is, the channel rotates steadily at angular velocity $\tfrac{1}{2}f\hat{\mathbf z}$, where $f = f_0 + \beta y$ is the Coriolis parameter.
 We will denote by $\partial \mathscr D_-$ (resp., $\partial \mathscr D_+$) the southern (resp., northern) wall of the channel at $y = 0$ (resp., $y = W$).
-Consider a layer of (ideal) fluid limited from above by a horizontally rigid lid at $z = 0$ and from below by a soft interface at $z = -h(\mathbf x,t)$ with an infinitely deep layer of homogeneous fluid at rest.
+Consider a layer of (ideal) fluid limited above by a horizontally rigid lid at $z = 0$ and below by a soft interface at $z = -h(\mathbf x,t)$ with an infinitely deep layer of homogeneous fluid at rest.
 As in (rotating) shallow-water theory, the motion in the active (top) layer is assumed to be columnar.
 The vertically shearless horizontal velocity is denoted by $\bar{\mathbf u}(\mathbf x,t)$, where the overbar represents a vertical average.
-As in standard \emph{thermal} shallow-water theory, the active layer buoyancy is allowed to vary in horizontal position and time \cite{Ripa-GAFD-93}.
-But unlike this theory, the buoyancy is allowed to vary in the vertical as well \cite{Beron-21-POFb}.
+Similar to conventional \emph{thermal} shallow-water theory, the buoyancy of the active layer is permitted to change both horizontally and temporally \cite{Ripa-GAFD-93}.
+However, unlike this theory, vertical variations in buoyancy are also permitted \cite{Beron-21-POFb}.
 In the IL$^{(0,1)}$ class of \emph{stratified} thermal shallow-water models, of interest here, this is done by writing the buoyancy as

 That is, the stratification in the active layer is set to be be uniform, with the buoyancy (linearly) varying from $\bar\vartheta + \vartheta_\sigma$ at $z = 0$ to $\bar\vartheta - \vartheta_\sigma$ at $z = -h$.
 This imposes the condition